Gavriil1/arcadegame/README.md

 <details><summary>404 Page</summary>

-TOn this page, we have identified 0 errors and 3 alert.
+On this page, we have identified 0 errors and 5 alert.

 <img src="docs\accessiblity-validation\404-accessiblity-validation.png">